Skip to main content

 Food Security Coordinator

-In Spring 2021, Durham County hired its first Food Security Coordinator, Mary Oxendine.
-The County created this new position to support the community to create a strong and equitable food system for residents to find affordable and healthy food.
+Raina Goldstein Bunnag is Durham County’s second Food Security Coordinator.
+In her new role, she will work to improve access to nutritious food and develop sustainable solutions for the community.
+The County created this position to support the community to create a strong and equitable food system for residents to find affordable and healthy food.
 Want to get involved in this community-led work?
-Contact Mary at moxendine@dconc.gov or join the Durham County Food Security listserv.
+Contact Raina at rbunnag@dconc.gov or join the Durham County Food Security listserv.

 Community in Action: Reaching Out to Durham’s Hungry Project